-- 65. Plaintiff incorporates by reference each of the preceding paragraphs as if fully set forth herein. - 66.
-At the time the Defendants manufactured, marketed, labeled, promoted, distributed and/or sold the Products, the Johnson & Johnson Defendants knew of the uses for which the Products were intended, including use by women in the perineal area, and impliedly warranted the Products to be of merchantable quality and safe for such use. - 67.
-Defendants breached their implied warranties of the Products sold to Plaintiff because they were not fit for their common, ordinary and intended uses, including use by women in the perineal area. - 68.
-Plaintiff sustained the following damages as a foreseeable, direct, and proximate result of Defendants' acts and/or omissions: - a.
-Economic losses including medical expenses and lost earnings. - b.
-Noneconomic losses including physical and mental pain and suffering, emotional distress, fear of death, inconvenience, loss of enjoyment and impairment of quality of life.

-COUNT SIX - PUNITIVE DAMAGES

-- 69. Plaintiff incorporates by reference each of the preceding paragraphs as if fully set forth herein. - 70.
-Defendants have acted willfully, wantonly, with an evil motive, and recklessly in one or more of the following ways: - a.
-Defendants knew of the unreasonably high risk of cancer, including, but not limited to, ovarian and uterine cancer, posed by the Products before manufacturing, marketing, distributing and/or selling the Products, yet purposefully proceeded with such action; - b.
-Despite their knowledge of the high risk of cancer, including, but not limited to, ovarian and uterine cancer, associated with the Products, Defendants affirmatively minimized this risk through marketing, promotional efforts, and product labeling;

-- c.
-Through the actions outlined above, Defendants expressed a reckless indifference to the safety of users of the Products, including Plaintiff.
-Defendants' conduct, as described herein, knowing the dangers and risks of the Products, yet concealing and/or omitting this information, in furtherance of their conspiracy and concerted action was outrageous because of Defendants' evil motive or reckless indifference to the safety of users of the Products. - 71.
-Plaintiff sustained the following damages as a foreseeable, direct, and proximate result of Defendants' acts and /or omissions: - a.
-Economic losses including medical care and lost earnings. - b.
-Noneconomic losses including physical and mental pain and suffering, emotional distress, fear of death, inconvenience, loss of enjoyment and impairment of quality of life.
+66 At the time the Defendents manufactured marketed lebeled promoted distributed 1 66.
+At the time the Defendants manufactured, marketed, labeled, promoted, distribut 2 and/or sold the Products, the Johnson & Johnson Defendants knew of the uses for which the Products 3 were intended, including use by women in the perineal area, and impliedly warranted the Products to be 4 of merchantable quality and safe for such use.
+5 67.
+Defendants breached their implied warranties of the Products sold to Plaintiff becau 6 they were not fit for their common, ordinary and intended uses, including use by women in the perinea 7 area.
+8 68.
+Plaintiff sustained the following damages as a foreseeable, direct, and proximate result of 9 Defendants' ac ts and/or omissions: 10 a.
+Economic losses including medical care and lost earnings.
+11 b.
+Noneconomic losses including physical and mental pain and suffering, emotional 12 distress, fear of death, inconvenience, loss of enjoyment and impairment of quality of life.
+13 COUNT SIX - PUNITIVE DAMAGES 14 69.
+Plaintiff incorporates by reference each of the preceding paragraphs as if fully set forth 15 herein.
+16 70.
+Defendants have acted willfully, wantonly, with an evil motive, and recklessly in one 17 or more of the following ways: 18 19 a.
+Defendants knew of the unreasonably high risk of cancer, including, but not limited to, ovarian and uterine cancer, posed by the Products before manufacturing, marketing, distributing and/or selling the Products, yet purposefully proceeded with such action; 20 b.
+Despite their knowledge of the high risk of cancer, including, but not limited to, ovarian 21 and uterine cancer, associated with the Products, Defendants affirmatively minimized this risk through marketing and promotional efforts and product labeling; 22 c.
+Through the actions outlined above, Defendants expressed a reckless indifference to the 23 safety of users of the Products, including Plaintiff.
+Defendants' conduct, as described herein, knowing the dangers and risks of the Products, yet concealing and/or omitting this 24 information, in furtherance of their conspiracy and concerted action was outrageous because of Defendants' evil motive or reckless indifference to the safety of users of the 25 74 Products.
+26 71.
+Plaintiff sustained the following damages as a foreseeable, direct, and proximate result of 27 Defendants ac its and /or omissions: 28 a.
+Economic losses including medical care and lost earnings. - 15 - COMPLAINT